OOPSpam/blog/_posts/2024-02-14-spam-protection-for-ultimate-member.md

 ## reCaptcha

 Ultimate Member also supports reCaptcha.
-Unlike other built-in anti-spam features, to enable reCaptcha you need to install [the official reCaptcha plugin for Ultimate Member](https://wordpress.org/plugins/um-recaptcha/).
+Unlike other built-in anti-spam features, to enable reCAPTCHA you need to install [the official reCAPTCHA plugin for Ultimate Member](https://wordpress.org/plugins/um-recaptcha/).

-Ultimate Member supports both reCaptcha v2 and v3 (invisible reCaptcha). reCaptcha is available in both free and paid versions.
-Enabling reCaptcha is straightforward through the reCaptcha plugin settings.
+Ultimate Member supports both reCAPTCHA v2 and v3 (invisible reCaptcha). reCAPTCHA is available in both free and paid versions.
+Enabling reCAPTCHA is straightforward through the reCAPTCHA plugin settings.
 It involves creating a Google account, then grabbing `Site Key` and `Secret Key` and pasting them into the appropriate fields under *Ultimate Member > Settings > Extensions > Google reCAPTCHA*.
-They provide a step-by-step tutorial on [how to set up reCaptcha in Ultimate Member registration](https://docs.ultimatemember.com/article/72-google-recaptcha).
+They provide a step-by-step tutorial on [how to set up reCAPTCHA in Ultimate Member registration](https://docs.ultimatemember.com/article/72-google-recaptcha).

-### Should I use reCaptcha v2 or v3?
+### Should I use reCAPTCHA v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asked visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve a challenge.
 Instead, it tracks the user's behavior on your site and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In Ultimate Member, you can adjust the *reCaptcha Score* setting in *Ultimate Member > Settings > Extensions > Google reCAPTCHA*.

 A lot of people are happy with reCaptcha.
-It is effective against simple bots, but advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
+It is effective against simple bots, but advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
 It will also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra JS files into your website.

 ![Ultimate Member form reCaptcha](/blog/assets/posts/umember/recaptcha.png "Ultimate Member form reCaptcha")

-If you are looking for a free and quick workaround, reCaptcha is your solution.
+If you are looking for a free and quick workaround, reCAPTCHA is your solution.

 ## Email Blocking